Spider Vein Treatment in St. Louis, MO

 Spider Veins - What Are They?

 Spider veins (also known, as telangiectasias) are small dilated blood vessels that appear near the surface of the skin.
 Spider veins tend to be red or blue in color and sometimes can itch, burn and potentially bleed.
+Typically these are considered cosmetic and cause

 Spider veins are typically an inherited problem which often show up with hormonal changes and pregnancy in women.
 Many men are also affected.
 They can be caused by an increase in pressure from deeper vein under the skin.
 Their presence may suggest an insufficiency (back flow) in these veins.
 An ultrasound will be able to diagnose this if present.
-If present this will need to be addressed prior to treatment of spider veins by the surgeon.
+This will need to be addressed prior to treatment of spider veins by the surgeon.

 The most important consideration in the treatment of spider veins is to make sure these tiny surface veins are not being supplied by larger "feeder" veins (reticular veins) from below.